coronalabs/CoronaViewer/README.md

 	${DROPBOX_FOLDER}/Apps/CoronaViewer

-This is where you should copy your Corona project files should go, e.g. `${DROPBOX_FOLDER}/Apps/CoronaViewer/main.lua`.
+This is where you should copy your Corona project files, e.g. `${DROPBOX_FOLDER}/Apps/CoronaViewer/main.lua`.

 NOTE: Do not create this folder manually or remove the hidden files created by Dropbox.
 Only files in this location will be synchronized with your device.
 The rest of your Dropbox folder is __not__ visible to CoronaViewer.